-- Coordinate the development of new Child Find public awareness materials in English; Spanish; and other languages, such as Polish, Russian, Korean, Chinese, Arabic and French, as necessary. - Edit current Child Find public awareness materials to be available in additional languages, such as Polish, Russian, Korean, Chinese, Arabic and French, and ensure that all content is kept current and up to date. - Produce existing and/or new early intervention and early childhood public awareness materials and disseminate materials to LEAs, Child and Family Connections offices, and other possible referral sources on request. - Establish and maintain a Child Find website that has useful information for families of young children with disabilities.
+- Coordinate the development of new Child Find public awareness materials in English and other languages, such as Spanish, Arabic, Polish, Urdu, and Russian as able, to assist LEAs in identifying, locating and evaluating all children with disabilities residing in the State, including children with disabilities who are homeless children or are wards of the State, and children with disabilities attending private schools, regardless of the severity of their disability, and who are in need of special education and related services. - Edit current Child Find public awareness materials to be available in additional languages, such as Polish, Russian, Korean, Chinese, Arabic and French, and ensure that all content is kept current and up to date. - Produce existing and/or new early intervention and early childhood public awareness materials and disseminate materials to LEAs, Child and Family Connections offices, and other possible referral sources on request. - Establish and maintain a Child Find website that has useful information for families of young children with disabilities.
 The website must provide other potential referral sources, including resources and links to local service agencies, and be searchable by ZIP code or city name.
-Additionally, it shall include downloadable versions of resources that are developed. - Establish and maintain a Child Find toll-free hotline and email address for information on where and how to make a referral.
+Additionally, it shall include downloadable versions of resources that are developed.